swallowcamel/nancywiki/The-Super-Simple-View-Engine.md

 ```

 ### Anti-forgery token
-Renders our an anti-forgery token, on the page, in an hidden input to prevent cross-site request forgery attacks.
+Renders an anti-forgery token, on the page, in an hidden input to prevent cross-site request forgery attacks.
 The token will automatically be validated when a new request is posted to the server (assuming CSRF protection hasn’t been turned off).

 Syntax
 ```